slackhq/SlackTextViewController/README.md

 ![Demo Gif](Screenshots/slacktextviewcontroller_demo.gif)

-This library is used in Slack's iOS app.
-It was built to fit our needs, but is flexible enough to be reused by others wanting to build great messaging apps for iOS.
+This library was historically used in our iOS app.
+At its inception, the library satisfied our product needs and was flexible enough to be reused by others wanting to build great messaging apps for iOS.

 ## Feature List